Skip to Content

 King Snakes’ Hole-dwelling Habits

-• Share space with other non-venomous snakes
+• Share dens with non-venomous species.

 Regional Variations in Hole-dwelling Snake Species